 They’re one of the most important elements of the ‘Solah Shringar’:

-‘Solah Shringar’ means sixteen embellishments that encompasses sixteen steps that women in India traditionally follow, as a ritual for their beautification from head to toe, during and after their wedding.
+‘Solah Shringar’ means sixteen embellishments that encompasses sixteen steps that women in India traditionally follow, as a ritual for our beautification from head to toe, during and after our wedding.
 Gold and glass bangles are a must have, as it signifies the husband’s long life and prosperity.

 Different colours and materials have different meanings: